zigmoo/xajax-examples/README.md

 Download the Xajax javascript files from `https://github.com/lagdo/xajax-js` and install on your web server.

-Before you can browse any example file, change the `javascript URI` parameter to the URL where you have installed the javascript files.
+Before you can browse any example file, change the `javascript URI` parameter to the URL to the javascript files.